How to choose a driving instructor in Woking

 2. Remember your observations!

-Our driving instructors in Woking say that many learners pick up faults on their driving test by forgetting to observe adequately.
+local driving instructors in Woking say that many learners pick up faults on their driving test by forgetting to observe adequately.
 Make sure that you remember you MSPSL routine and check your mirrors whenever you’re in doubt!

 3. Drive defensively